AlloyCI/alloy-runner/docs/configuration/runner_autoscale_aws/index.md

 ### The `runners.cache` section

-To speed up your jobs, GitLab Runner provides a cache mechanism where selected directories and/or files are saved and shared between subsequent jobs.
+To speed up your jobs, AlloyCI Runner provides a cache mechanism where selected directories and/or files are saved and shared between subsequent jobs.
-While not required for this setup, it is recommended to use the distributed cache mechanism that GitLab Runner provides.
+While not required for this setup, it is recommended to use the distributed cache mechanism that AlloyCI Runner provides.
 Since new instances will be created on demand, it is essential to have a common place where the cache is stored.

 In the following example, we use Amazon S3: